 Success takes time.
 We continually reflect to improve, and take care of ourselves and each other.
 Our collective memory is filled with joy, fun, and inspiration!

-Our diverse and inclusive community is our greatest asset.
+Our dynamic and collaborative community is our greatest asset.
 We collaborate intentionally, seek others’ perspectives to complement the limits of our own experience, and welcome new ideas and healthy debate.

 We align our actions with our beliefs and have the courage to do what is right, even when it is hardest to do.
-We create transparent and equitable environments.
+We create fair and transparent environments.
 Others paved the path for us; we must do it for others.

 Questions about a position?